What Are Midterm Elections—and Why Are They So Important?

 Key things to know about the 2022 midterm elections

-But with the Supreme Court set to potentially overturn Roe v.
+With the Supreme Court having overturned Roe v.
 Wade, the right to an abortion and women’s issues in general are emerging as top concerns in the 2022 midterm elections.
-Education, crime, jobs, and immigration are also big sources of debate this year.
+Education, crime, jobs and immigration are also big sources of debate this year.

 Ultimately, though, the results of the midterms may show the direction the country is heading politically, according to Bowman.
 “The country is deeply polarized on most political issues,” she says.
 “Elections give us an ability to see where the political center of gravity is.”